brianZeng/FlipJS/readme.md

 })
 </script>
 ````
-this animation starts after dom ready you don't need to worry about timing,go [here](doc/animation.md#construct) to see more options for construct animation
+this animation starts after dom ready you don't need to worry about timing,for more details check [construct options](doc/animation.md#construct) and [animation events](doc/animation.md#event)
-### calculation parameter
+# Calculation parameter
-to translate an element from 20 to 100 in x direction,you can write directly
+To translate an element from 20 to 100 in x direction,you can write directly
 ```` javascript
 Flip({
     transform:function(mat){